Using Build-Actions to Simplify CI Workflows

 build-actions project simplified all workflows in projects that I have started and maintain.
 This little tool has allowed me to test these projects on a variety of operating systems with a variety of C/C++ compilers without forcing me to duplicate all that effort in every project.
 In addition, all the projects properly use ASAN, UBSAN, scan-build, and valgrind in every build, which I would recommend to do if you take your project seriously.
 Each of these tools is integrated by having one extra line in a build matrix.

 If you think that "my code compiles on Linux and MacOS just fine, so it would compile on other BSDs too"; - well, maybe...
-Or maybe somebody will open Issue #399 and tell you that it doesn't work on NetBSD, because
+Or maybe somebody will open Issue #399 regarding a broken NetBSD support.
+The reason is that

-This post is not a promotion of build-actions tool at all and if there is anything better I would gladly use it to not having maintain my own tool.
-What I'm trying to say is that all available tools should be used in CI workflows, because they catch problems that would otherwise affect your users.
+This post is not a promotion of build-actions tool at all.
+If there was anything better I would gladly use it so I don't have to maintain my own tool.
+What I'm trying to say is that all available tools should be used in CI workflows, because they catch problems that could otherwise get unnoticed.